Bentley T-series

 The Bentley T-series is a luxury automobile produced by Bentley Motors Limited in the United Kingdom from 1965 to 1980.
 It was announced and displayed for the first time at the Paris Motor Show on 5 October 1965 as a Bentley-badged version of the totally redesigned Rolls-Royce Silver Shadow.

 The Bentley T series was available as a four-door saloon and as a long wheelbase four-door saloon.
 A small number of two-door saloons were built with coachwork by James Young and Mulliner Park Ward and a two-door convertible with coachwork by Mulliner Park Ward was introduced in September 1967.
+A total of 2,336 examples were produced.

 Design

 The T series was the first unibodied Bentley, and was totally different from its predecessor the S series.
 It featured a new steel and aluminium monocoque body with subframes to mount the engine and suspension.
 While smaller overall, it had more passenger room, particularly in the rear compartment, yet more luggage space.
 Overall the car was 7 in shorter, 5 in lower, 3+1/2 in narrower, and 150 lb lighter than the S.

-Because of being fitted with the traditional round-shouldered "Bentley" style front grille – its sole material styling difference from the Rolls-Royce Silver Shadow – it was also 5 inches lower at bonnet height, giving it a slightly more assertive look.
+Because of being fitted with the traditional round-shouldered "Bentley" style front grille – its sole material styling difference from the Rolls-Royce Silver Shadow – it was also somewhat lower at bonnet height, giving it a slightly more assertive look.

 The 'T' also featured independent suspension on all four wheels with automatic height control according to loading.
 Other major improvements included disc brakes on all wheels (with a triplicate hydraulic braking system patented from Citroën that also supplied pressure for the self leveling suspension); new and lighter power steering, improved automatic transmission, eight-way adjustable electric front seats, and a larger fuel tank.

 The engine received a redesigned cylinder head that allowed a speed increase to 118 mph.

 In October 1966, the T saloon's pretax 'list price' of £5425 was £50 less than the Silver Shadow.